linrongbin16/fzfx.nvim/README.md

       height = 0.85,
       width = 0.85,

-      -- popup window anchor point, by default popup window is in the center of editor.
-      -- e.g. the option `relative="editor"`.
-      -- for now the `relative` options supports:
-      --  - editor
-      --  - win
-      --  - cursor
-      --
       -- when relative is 'editor' or 'win', the anchor is the center position, -- not default 'NW' (north west).
       -- because 'NW' is a little bit complicated for users to calculate the position,